Optional Videos for this Lesson

 Show/Hide Solution

-1. Remember that the \(z\)-score for an observed data value can be computed as:
+1. In Lesson 5 the \(z\)-score for an observed data value was shown to be computed using the formula:

 \[ \displaystyle { z = \frac{\textrm{value} - \textrm{mean}}{\textrm{standard deviation}} } \]

-• Use the mean and standard deviation given in question 6, to find the \(z\)-score corresponding to your sample proportion.
+Use the mean and standard deviation you came up with in your answer to Question 6 (above), to find the \(z\)-score corresponding to your sample proportion.

 Show/Hide Solution